agteigarnet/Arduino-with-Nokia-5110-LCD-and-RTC-clock-with-DS1307/README.md

 Check connections between Arduino and LCD, according to your needs.
 If unsure, see LCD5110_Graph library docs or tutorials on the Net to see how connect Arduino and Nokia LCD.

-Feel free to comunicate to me every improvement to script you think is necessary.
+Feel free to comunicate to me every improvement to script if you think is necessary, or eventually some bug that you find.
 I hope you enjoy this little script.

 <div align="center">